 Impolite Science: Print and Performance in the Eighteenth-Century Atlantic

 Impolite Science treats practices long considered marginal to Enlightenment as central to its development.
-Scientific print crisscrossed the eighteenth-century Atlantic, but scientific performances brought these texts to life, capturing metropolitan, provincial, and colonial imaginations.
+Scientific print crisscrossed the eighteenth-century Atlantic, but scientific performances brought these texts to life, capturing metropolitan and provincial imaginations.
 By examining printed and manuscript lecture notes, censored stage productions, (ir)rational recreations and satires of natural philosophy, I argue that science gripped the popular imagination through indecorous cultural forms.
 Often dismissed as distractions from the science organizing around industry and trade during the period, these materials record competency acquisition for whole categories of British society currently marginalized in the historical record.
 They also reveal institutional science as one stridently parochial variant in a much larger field of competing scientific practices.
 As an emerging class of professionals valorized polite and apolitical science, amateurs all across the Atlantic communicated it with unlearned, uncouth and salacious performances.